datageekette/datageekette.github.io/about.md

 ---
 <img src="images/about.jpg" width="300">

-Lena Petrova is a Russian-born dancer, performer, martial artist and model based in Berlin.
+Lena Petrova is a Russian-born contemporary and shuffle dancer, performer, martial artist and model based in Berlin.

-Her main focus of work are in connecting physical and emotional bodies, moving from trauma to power through storytelling, and exploring the authentic "self".

-She is a female empowerment activist.
+Her main focus of work are in connecting physical and emotional bodies and exploring the authentic self.
+She is a female empowerment activist, a teacher and a founder of shuffle.house.

 _____